 Achieving the Dream: Community Colleges Count (2004–2010)

-JFF was one of the founding national partners of the six-year initiative, launched by Lumina Foundation and supported by close to 20 national and regional funders.
-The initiative engaged 82 community colleges across 15 states to improve college outcomes of community college students, particularly low-income and students of color.
+JFF was one of the founding national partners of this six-year initiative, launched by Lumina Foundation and supported by close to 20 national and regional funders.
+The initiative engaged 82 community colleges across 15 states to improve college outcomes of community college students, particularly low-income students and students of color.
 The initiative emphasized institution-wide change and data-driven improvement strategies.
-Participating states were: Arkansas, Connecticut, Florida, Hawaii, Massachusetts, Michigan, North Carolina, New Mexico, Ohio, Oklahoma, Pennsylvania, South Carolina, Texas, Virginia, and Washington.
-JFF's partnership with Achieving the Dream (ATD) continues to extend beyond this initiative.
+Participating states were Arkansas, Connecticut, Florida, Hawaii, Massachusetts, Michigan, North Carolina, New Mexico, Ohio, Oklahoma, Pennsylvania, South Carolina, Texas, Virginia, and Washington.
+JFF’s partnership with Achieving the Dream (ATD) is ongoing.
 Since its founding as an initiative, ATD incorporated as a national nonprofit organization.
-JFF’s partnership with ATD continues today through the Pathways Collaborative, the Student Success Center Network, and the Policy Leadership Trust for Student Success.
+JFF continues to partner with ATD through the Pathways Collaborative, the Student Success Center Network, and the Policy Leadership Trust for Student Success.